sudsho/leetcode-solutions/notes/graph-bfs-vs-dfs.md

 - bidirectional bfs: swap fronts when one outgrows the other.
 - recurse on `n - n//2 - 1` for the right subtree count.
 - entry 177: small reminder.
+- manacher for longest palindromic substring in linear time.